DecisionsDev/decision-engine-observer-sample/README.md

 This document provides an example implementation of a
 <a href="https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.7.0/com.ibm.odm.dserver.rules.ref.designer/html/api/html/com/ibm/rules/engine/observer/Observable.html">Rule Engine Observer</a>.
 The code is provided and can be extended as needed.
 An Observer is used to receive notifications from an Observable object (You can use it for additional logging for instance).

-You can import this sample into an existing Rule Designer or Decision Center to View.
+You can import this sample into an existing rule Designer or decision Center to View.

 Version(s) Supported<a name="versions"></a>
 ====================